AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/potential-risk-cost.md

 * In the Risks tab of the project.
 * In the Business Case Summary.
-  For more information about the Business Case of a project, see the article [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+  For more information about the Business Case of a project, see the article [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

   ![](assets/prc-350x161.png)